dmrieder/Suasive-Iterations/README.md

 Suasive-Iterations
 ==================

-The files in this repository will be all of the chapter-specific projects developed for the book, Suasive Iterations, which will be published by Parlor Press.
+The chapters/directories in this repository will eventually contain all of the chapter-specific programming projects that accompany the book, Suasive Iterations, which I hope to have published by Parlor Press in 2013 (in the New Media Theory Series edited by Byron Hawk).